beatricekay/100-Days-of-Code/day33/README.md

       * 401: Not authorised to access resource
     * 5XX: I Screwed Up
     * More response codes and their definition here: https://www.webfx.com/web-development/glossary/http-status-codes/
+   * **API Parameters:** variable parts of a resource.
+They determine the type of action you want to take on the resource.